macdonst/enhance-workshop-codemash/docs/module08-sessions-and-simple-authentication.md

 [Module Index](/enhance-workshop)

----

 ## Outline

-* What are Sessions
+- What are Sessions
-* HTTP Only Cookies
+- HTTP Only Cookies
-* Enhance Sessions
+- Enhance Sessions

----
+- Simple Auth with Sessions

 ## Sessions
 We are missing a few tools to finish our CRUDL routes from the last module.
+We need a way to maintain a persistent state between the request and responses back and forth between the browser and the server.
+Sessions give us that.
-Sessions are the best way to add authentication and to close the loop on form validation from the server.
+They are the best way to add authentication and to close the loop on form validation from the server.

 When you visit a website, by default, it doesn't remember anything about you - it's like starting a new conversation every time you go to the website or even loading a new page on the same website you are already visiting.
 HTTP is a stateless protocol.